 Looking for an easy way to add Instagram hashtag feeds to WordPress?

-Showing a feed of Instagram images with hashtags on your website offers visitors valuable content while increasing your Instagram followers.
+Showing a feed of Instagram images with hashtags on your website can give your visitors valuable content while boosting your Instagram followers.

 But Instagram doesn’t offer a simple way to embed hashtag feeds on your site.
 And the solution they have is pretty hard to do without help from a developer.